openhab/org.openhab.binding.zwave/doc/inovelli/dimmer_0_0.md

 ![NZW31 product image](https://www.cd-jackson.com/zwave_device_uploads/807/807_default.jpg)

+The NZW31 supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 Inovelli's In-Wall Smart Dimmer not only has the ability to control lights from anywhere in the world, but it acts as a Z-Wave signal repeater, which amplifies your Z-Wave signal, growing the capabilities of your network.